 Designing a distribution centre that relies heavily on manual labour would, in theory, be a way of dealing with non-conveyables.
 But then again, in today’s hyper-competitive market, no CEP company would be able to sustain a healthy business if it gave up on machines.

 So, what other options are left?

 Getting rid of all non-conveyables is probably not a realistic goal.
-What distribution centres look at is this: Will it be possible to reduce the amount of odd-sized parcels, while also maintaining a sound business case?
+What distribution centres look at is this: will it be possible to reduce the amount of odd-sized parcels, while also maintaining a sound business case?

 One of the important focus areas is packaging.

 Some companies experiment with requesting that difficult items are generally wrapped in a conveyable packaging - or consider charging customers a higher price to perform "non-machinable" services.
 Both possibilities come with an added cost for the sender, which might be a competitive risk.
 Of course, this risk and reward scenario is something that companies in the CEP industry factor into their considerations.

-The bottom-line benefits of an intentional strategy to minimize the number of non-conveyables: Fewer non-conveyables equals fewer machine operators going forward.
+The bottom-line benefits of an intentional strategy to minimise the number of non-conveyables: fewer non-conveyables equals fewer machine operators going forward.
 It is perhaps a good trade even if a few customers try to find another operator.